PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 } contact;
 ```

 Tada!
 Even better!
-This is how I recommend you make a `struct` in C, since now the word `contact` counts as a "type".
+Now the word `contact` counts as a "type".

-(edit your struct code to the following)
+(edit your code to the following)
 ```c
 // (1)
 typedef struct {